slowernews/hamster-system/README.md

         If you use it often (in theory you don't, they are archived projects):
         Shortcut to {archive}

-- and some *temporary shortcuts* to specific folders that you use a lot:
+- and some *temporary shortcuts* to specific folders that you use a lot.

-		Example: #large investor@house in lisbon
-		Example: [work] #large investor
-		Example: [personal] #friends
-        Example: @house in lisbon.building permit

 ===
 ####Others: